hermangroup/docs/wallets/recovery.rst

 - `Ledger Nano S <https://support.ledger.com/hc/en-us/articles/360005434914-Restore-from-recovery-phrase>`_
 - `Trezor <https://doc.satoshilabs.com/trezor-user/recovery.html>`_

-.. _dash-ios-restore-electrum:
+.. _historia-ios-restore-electrum:

-Restoring an iOS wallet in Dash Electrum
+Restoring an iOS wallet in Historia Electrum
 ----------------------------------------

-You can use your Dash iOS recovery phrase with Dash Electrum to recover funds if you lose access to your iOS device for any reason.
-However, since the wallet derivation paths are not identical, the process only works in one direction, meaning it is not possible to restore a Dash Electrum wallet using the Dash iOS wallet.
-Also, because the import process uses an xprv key rather than the recovery phrase directly, it will not be possible to display the recovery phrase in Dash Electrum.
-It is therefore recommended to move the funds (either to a standard Dash Electrum wallet or some other wallet) once recovery is successful to ensure that standard backup procedures work as expected.
+You can use your Historia iOS recovery phrase with Historia Electrum to recover funds if you lose access to your iOS device for any reason.
+However, since the wallet derivation paths are not identical, the process only works in one direction, meaning it is not possible to restore a Historia Electrum wallet using the Historia iOS wallet.
+Also, because the import process uses an xprv key rather than the recovery phrase directly, it will not be possible to display the recovery phrase in Historia Electrum.
+It is therefore recommended to move the funds (either to a standard Historia Electrum wallet or some other wallet) once recovery is successful to ensure that standard backup procedures work as expected.

 Recovery takes place in two steps.
-First, we will convert the Dash iOS recovery phrase into an xprv key.
-In the second step, we will import the xprv key into Dash Electrum.
+First, we will convert the Historia iOS recovery phrase into an xprv key.
+In the second step, we will import the xprv key into Historia Electrum.

-Retrieving the correct Dash iOS xprv key
+Retrieving the correct Historia iOS xprv key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Go to the `BIP39 Mnemonic Code Converter